Beginning September 2026

 Program Overview

-The Leadership Exchange Fellowship is a six-month, paid shadowing program designed to prepare leaders for senior executive leadership in LA’s homeless response sector.
+The Leadership Exchange Fellowship is an eight-month, paid shadowing program designed to prepare leaders for senior executive leadership in LA’s homeless response sector.
 Through structured mentorship, hands-on executive experience, coaching, and community building, the program builds a more equitable and representative leadership pipeline.

 This program is a strategic investment in the future of Los Angeles County's homeless response sector.
 By developing strong, diverse leadership and fostering cross-organizational collaboration, the program aims to develop both individual leadership and broader systemic transformation.

-The fellowship will be managed by Social Justice Partners Los Angeles’ (SJPLA) Racial Equity in Homelessness Initiative.
+The fellowship will be managed by SJPLA’s Racial Equity in Homelessness Initiative.

 Who should apply?